brown-band/website/pages/scripts/1986-1987/fall/columbia.md

 Upon this lush and verdant lawn\
  We form for you a lowly pawn.

-:sd[Band forms a pawn on the field and plays "Wide World of Sports"]
+:sd[Band forms a pawn on the field and plays “Wide World of Sports”]

 We’ll see you next November time\
  You shall not hear our stupid rhyme.

-:sd[Band marches off to "Ever True..."]
+:sd[Band marches off to “Ever True...”]